niklasbuschmann/contrast/_posts/2021-10-14-matplotlib-styler.md

 Seaborn also provides styles that are meant to scale your graphics/plots for different presentation/reporting media. <a href="https://seaborn.pydata.org/generated/seaborn.set_context.html" target="_blank">`seaborn.set_context`</a> is an abstraction that works through matplotlib's rcParams.
 Scaling affects only size-related elements such as font sizes, line sizes (width) and label sizes.
 There are four contexts - notebook, paper, talk and poster.
 Therefore, you don't need to change your style sheet for different media if your primary concern is legibility due to scaling.

 <a href="https://matplotlib.org/stable/tutorials/introductory/customizing.html#the-matplotlibrc-file" target="_blank">**4.
 Matplotlibrc file:**</a> This is the rcParams configuration file, which contains all sorts of properties.
 It is loaded at startup and there are set locations where matplotlib will look for it.
 Changing this file can change the default properties of matplotlib for a given installation/environment depending on where the file is saved.
 That also means that anytime matplotlib is installed the config file will be overwritten if it is stored in the installation folder.
 For customizations that are specific to some use, save the configuration file in the current working directory.
-To avoid overwriting of the file, save it in your user profile, which depends on your platform e.g. `.config/matplotlib/matplotlibrc`. <a href="https://matplotlib.org/stable/users/faq/troubleshooting_faq.html#locating-matplotlib-config-dir" target="_blank">See documentation for specifics</a>.
+To avoid overwriting an updated installation config file, save it in your user profile, which depends on your platform e.g. `.config/matplotlib/matplotlibrc`. <a href="https://matplotlib.org/stable/users/faq/troubleshooting_faq.html#locating-matplotlib-config-dir" target="_blank">See documentation for specifics</a>.
 Generally, the order of the search is from the most custom setup (in the current working directory) to the most generic/system-wide (installation folder) and once a `matplotlibrc` file is found, the search stops (only one file can be active).

 I think the sweet spot is working with the style sheets - you can reuse components and abstract some of your styling code from your scripts, you can chain/cascade/compose styles by mixing them, you can have your own global defaults (provided as a .mplstyle file), and you can use context managers to constrain usage.
 You can have one large style sheet, or make it modular (for composing/cascading).